Top 100 Pre Med Schools

 If you’re interested in pursuing a career in the medical field, there are a variety of medical schools that can help you get there.
 With hundreds of different pre-med programs available, it’s essential to research and choose suitable for your needs and goals.
-We often hear students and parents asking: “What are the best 100 pre-med schools in the US?” and we say: “That depends on what you mean by ‘best.”
+We often hear students and parents asking: “What are the best 100 pre-med schools?” and we say: “That depends on what you mean by ‘the best’.”
 It is a fair question, because what do we mean when we ask if a school is good or bad?
 What makes for a great medical school?
-This list ranks the top 100 pre-med schools in the country.
+This article ranks the top 100 pre-med schools and a guide to choose the right pre-med school.

 Pre-med is the term used to describe a high school or college student applying for medical school.
 To be accepted into med school, you must have a robust set of grades and a high score on the MCAT (Medical College Admissions Test).
 Additionally, pre-meds must complete specific science courses and fulfill medical school prerequisite classes before they apply.
 Though it may seem difficult initially, you can successfully pursue your dream of becoming a doctor with proper planning and studying.